dkhmelenko/autoapproval/README.md

 ### Configure GitHub Action

-This application runs on GitHub actions.
+This application runs on GitHub Actions.
-Add the following configuration to `.github/workflows/autoapproval.yml
+Create new file in your directory `.github/workflows/autoapproval.yml` and add the following configuration.
 ```yaml
 on:
   pull_request: